 Although most people say that treating hypothermia and other cold-related health emergencies is a simple task, most of the time the environment you are in dictates the course of action.
 It may seem like a no-brainer to get out of the elements as quickly as possible, but if you are stranded things can get complicated.
 You will need to find a shelter or build one as soon as possible.
 The next step would be to make the right type of fire for your environment and shelter design.

 If you’re wet, you have to get dry as fast as possible.
 Bundle up under clothes or blankets without direct contact with the ground.
 Sharing body heat with other persons is also indicated and you need to consume warm, non-alcoholic and non-caffeinated drinks.
 Applying hot water bottles on your body during moderate cases of hypothermia will greatly increase your chances of recuperation.
 Severe cases require warm fluids to be administrated to the patient intravenously.

 Related reading: How to start a fire when the odds are against you

-Rather than treating hypothermia one should learn how to prevent it and make everything possible to assure safe travel during the cold season.
+Rather than treating hypothermia one should learn how to prevent it.
+To learn how to make everything possible to assure safe travel during the cold season.
 The most important things to keep in mind is that one needs to stay warm, dry and hydrated in order to keep hypothermia at bay.
 Wear the proper clothing and use multiple layers, your shoes or boots should also be designed to withstand the elements.

 Hypothermia settles in rapidly in a few minutes or hours, unless something is done and the causing factor isn’t eliminated.
-In its incipient stages hypothermia doesn’t require complex medical maneuvers and once the symptoms are properly identified, the patient can saved without professional assistance.
+In its incipient stages hypothermia doesn’t require complex medical maneuvers.
+Once the symptoms are properly identified, the patient can saved without professional assistance.

 Bullet Proof Home (Learn how to Safeguard your Home)